opulo-inc/docs/docs/feeders/6-loading-tape/loading-tape.md

         ![](img/film-caught.JPG)
         ![](img/film-free.JPG)

-1. make sure it's behind the nubbin
+10. Check to make sure that the film is caught behind the peg that prevents the film from leaving the slot.
     ![](img/film-guide-2.JPG)
     ![](img/film-in-gears.JPG)

-2.  tap forward to feed and ensure things are working
+11. Tap the forward button to feed a part and ensure that the tape is loaded correctly.
     ![](img/feed-forward.gif)